In closing arguments, Trump Organization lawyers blame former CFO Allen Weisselberg

 Necheles criticized Bender for not alerting the Trumps.

-"How could President Trump or Eric Trump or Donald Trump Jr. have known these things were being done if Bender didn't tell them?" she asked.
+"How could President Trump or Eric Trump or Don Jr. have known these things were being done if Donald Bender didn't tell them?" she asked.

-Michael van der Veen, another defense attorney, criticized prosecutors for bringing the case at all.
+Van der Veen criticized prosecutors for bringing the case at all.
 He accused the Manhattan District Attorney's Office of going out of its way to find something it could use to file charges against the company.

 "They investigated hundreds of Trump corporations, they looked into every nook and cranny," van der Veen said Thursday, before implying that the prosecutors ended up with a thin case.